 The primary goal of Occupational Therapy (OT) is to enable people to participate in the activities of everyday life.
-Occupational therapists achieve this outcome by working with people and communities to enhance their ability to engage in the occupations they want to, need to, or are expected to do, or by modifying the occupation or the environment to better support their occupational engagement.
+Our Home Visit Occupational therapy service achieve this outcome by working with people and communities to enhance their ability to engage in the occupations they want to, need to, or are expected to do, or by modifying the occupation or the environment to better support their occupational engagement.

 What do occupational therapists do?

 - Customized treatment programs to improve one’s ability to perform daily activities

 - Comprehensive home and job site evaluations with adaptation recommendations

 Here are some examples of the kinds of work that occupational therapists do:

 Working with children:

 - Helping children achieve their developmental milestones such as fine motor skills and hand-eye coordination.